Superposition is the ability of a quantum system to be in multiple states at the same time until it is measured.

 Intuitively, one would expect that if both slits are open, the pattern of light will reflect two lines of light aligned with the slits.
 In fact, what happens is that the photographic plate separates into multiple lines of lightness and darkness in varying degrees.

 What is being illustrated by this result is that interference is taking place between the waves going through the slits, in what, seemingly, should be two non-crossing trajectories.
 Each photon not only goes through both slits; it simultaneously takes every possible trajectory en route to the photographic plate.

-In order to see how this might possibly occur, experiments have focused on tracking the paths of individual photons.
-What happens in this case is that the measurement in some way disrupts the photons' trajectories (in accordance with the uncertainty principle), and somehow, the results of the experiment become what would be predicted by classical physics: two bright lines on the photographic plate, aligned with the slits in the barrier.
-Cease the attempt to measure, however, and the pattern will again become multiple lines in varying degrees of lightness and darkness.
-Each photon moves simultaneously in a superposition of possible trajectories, and, furthermore, measurement of the trajectory causes the superposition of states to collapse to a single position.
+In order to see how this might possibly occur, other experiments have focused on tracking the paths of individual photons.
+Surprisingly, the measurement in some way disrupts the photons' trajectories and somehow, the results of the experiment become what would be predicted by classical physics: two bright lines on the photographic plate, each aligned with the slits in the barrier.
+This has led scientists to conclude that superposition cannot be directly observed; one can only observe the resulting consequence, interference.

 In computing, the concept of superposition has important implications for the way information will be processed and stored in the future.
 For example, today's classical computers process information in bits of one or zero, similar to a light switch being turned on or off.
 The quantum supercomputers of tomorrow, however, will process information as qubits -- one, zero or a superposition of the two states.